emerginganalytics/cyberarena/TheHarbor/README.md

-# TheHarbor is a simple website that scans open ports on click
+# TheHarbor is a simple website that scans for open ports on click
 ==============================================================

 There isn't a lot of configuration needed to run this site.